BakkerGames/GRIF/DETAILS.md

 The `JSON` format has `{` and `}` at the beginning and end of the file, with each line separated by commas.
 The last line should not end with a comma.
 This is less human-readable as scripts cannot have any formatting.

-The `GRIF` format is a more relaxed text format, where keys have no leading whitespace, and all following lines are indented with spaces or tabs and combine into a single value.
+The `GRIF` format is a more relaxed text format, where keys have no leading or trailing whitespace, and all following lines are indented with spaces or tabs and combine into a single value.
+If there are any leading or trailing spaces in values, use `\s` to indicate the first leading or last trailing space so it won't get trimmed.

 Examples: